-After the garment’s pattern is drafted, fittings are done on perfectly-sized human models with muslins, which are test garments made from inexpensive materials.
+After the garment’s pattern is drafted, fittings are done on perfectly sample sized human models with muslins, which are test garments made from inexpensive materials.
 Based on the alterations needed, a new muslin will be sewn for each fitting.
-A half-inch difference in gore width could decide whether a bra fits you or not, so it takes more fitting sessions for a bra than a t-shirt.
-Plus, if you’re a great fit model with perfect proportions and helpful knowledge about garment fit and construction, you’re well-paid!
-These necessary costs must be absorbed into the final price of the piece of lingerie.
+A half-inch difference in gore width could decide whether a bra fits or not, so it takes more fitting sessions for a bra than a t-shirt.
+Plus, if you’re a great fit model with perfect sample proportions and helpful knowledge about garment fit and construction, you’re well-paid!
+These necessary costs must be absorbed into the final price of the lingerie.

 Smaller stitches require a precise handling of the garment, and different casing and elastic techniques require specific skills.
 Even thinner needles must be used for fine silk fabrics.
 Plus, you know that cute bra you had to get rid of because its underwire poked you every time you wore it?
 It could’ve been saved by the right technician reinforcing the right spot to begin with.
 Fine lingerie requires workers with special skill sets.

-Fine lingerie requires strong finishes that withstand many wears but still look beautiful.
-French seams encase the raw edge of the fabric inside itself, take three times as long to sew as regular seams and are therefore more expensive to use, but are soft against your skin and look beautiful.
+Quality lingerie requires strong finishes that can withstand many wears but still look beautiful.
+French seams encase the raw edge of the fabric inside itself, take three times as long to sew as regular seams (and are therefore more expensive to use), but are soft against your skin and look beautiful.